brettz9/filebrowser-electron/README.md

 ## To-dos

+1. Get thumbnails instead of icons for files that have them
 1. List view/Gallery view
 1. Ideally would allow separate windows and tabs, with menu bar
     1. At such point, ensure key commands (e.g., copy/cut/paste attached to